 - Inspect Regularly: Check your caulk at least once a year for signs of wear, cracking, or mould growth.

-- Clean Frequently: Wipe down the shower walls and caulked areas regularly to prevent the buildup of dirt and mildew.
+- Clean Frequently: Wipe down the shower walls and caulk areas regularly to prevent dirt and mildew buildup.

-- Recaulk as Needed: If you notice any gaps, flaking, or mildew that can’t be cleaned, it’s time to recaulk the shower.
+- Recaulk as Needed: If you notice gaps, flaking, or mildew that cannot be cleaned, it’s time to recaulk the shower.

 Conclusion